 How can atopic eczema be treated?

 ‘Topical’ means ‘applied to the skin surface’.
-Most eczema treatments are topical, although for more severe eczema some people need to take ‘oral’ medication (by mouth) as well.
+Most eczema treatments are topical, although for more severe eczema some people may need to take ‘oral’ (by mouth) medication as well.

-‘Complete emollient therapy’ is the mainstay of treatment for all patients with eczema as the most important part of their treatment - this means regular application of a moisturiser (also known as an emollient) and washing with a moisturiser instead of soap (known as a soap substitute).
+‘Complete emollient therapy’ is the most important treatment for all patients affected by eczema.
+This means regular application of a moisturiser (also known as an emollient) and washing with a moisturiser instead of soap (known as a soap substitute).

 Aqueous cream was originally developed as a soap substitute.
-It is often used as a moisturiser but can irritate the skin and make your AE worse.
-For this reason it is recommended that aqueous cream is not used as a moisturiser.
+It is often used as a moisturiser but can irritate the skin and make atopic eczema worse.
+For this reason, it is recommended that aqueous cream is not used as a moisturiser.

 Weaker topical steroids are usually prescribed for use on the face, breasts, genitals, eyelids and armpits.
 This is because the skin is much thinner in these sites.
 Stronger steroids can be used at other sites, especially thicker areas such as hands and feet.

-It is recommended that you do not purchase ‘natural’ herbal creams, as they can cause irritation and allergic reactions.
+It is recommended that ‘natural’ herbal creams are not purchased as they can cause irritation and allergic reactions.
 Some so-called ‘natural’ creams have been shown to contain potent steroids.
 Other herbal creams have been shown to contain high levels of harmful bacteria including MRSA which may cause skin infections and septicaemia.

 Avoidance of Allergens: